Quackdoc/Documentation/Installation/install-in-a-virtual-machine/advanced-qemu-config.md

 -device vfio-pci,host=<function_address>
 ```

-it may also be necssary to specify the `pcie-root-port` device.  below is a small example of this
+It may also be necssary to specify the `pcie-root-port` device.
+Below is a small example of this

 ```
     -device pcie-root-port,id=pcie.1,bus=pcie.0,addr=1c.0,slot=1,chassis=1,multifunction=on \